WHAT IS A JAW FRACTURE?

 Symptoms can vary slightly depending on the severity and location of the fracture.
 Common symptoms can include:

-WHAT IS THE TREATMENT FOR A JAW FRACTURE?
+WHAT IS THE TREATMENT FOR A BROKEN JAW?

 Following a jaw fracture, it is important to get to a hospital quickly so a doctor can set (align) you jaw.
 Setting the jaw will allow healing.
 This may be followed by a period of jaw splinting or wiring to maintain jaw alignment.
 Afterwards, your jaw (temporomandibular joint) will be stiff and you may not be able to eat, drink, or open your mouth wide.
 This is when physiotherapy is extremely important.

 Once you have completed a course of rest or splinting, a Pivotal Motion physiotherapist can help restore function, strength, and movement of your jaw.

 - Heat and/or ice

 - Individualised home exercise program focused on improving jaw range of movement and strength

 - Education on chewing habits, types of foods, and jaw positions to avoid